 This site participates in various affiliate programs including Amazon’s.
 Purchases made via our links may result in commission at no additional cost to you.

 Across the world, coffee goes by many names and even more nicknames.
 Some might just call it bean soup.
 By far one of the most common names that coffee lovers use to refer to the drink is Java.
 While I immediately think of the brew when I hear the name it sounds nothing like coffee.
 I was really left wondering, why is coffee called Java?

 Coffee’s, Java, nickname goes back to the late 1600s colonial times when The Island of Java was a Dutch colony.
 In 1696, The Dutch East India Company began growing coffee on The Island of Java.
 As a result, when the coffee beans arrived in Europe, the name “Java” was coined for coffee.

 The Island of Java

-Coffee gets its Java name from the Island of Java in Indonesia.
+Coffee gets its Java name from the Island of Java in Indonesia, Southeast Asia.

 Indonesia is the world’s fourth-largest producer of coffee.
-The Island of Java is one of Indonesia’s first islands to grow coffee.
-Its coffee history extends back to the 1600s.
+The Island of Java is one of Indonesia’s first islands to grow coffee trees and its coffee history extends back to the 1600s.

 With The Island of Java being a coffee origin; people will have once called coffee Java, meaning coffee from Java.
-Over time it has lost its specificity and now we were left with just calling coffee, Java.
+Over time it has lost its specificity and now we were left with just calling coffee itself Java.